Yamuna can't become fit for bathing in absence of e-flow: Delhi govt to Jal Shakti Ministry | Law-Order

 - India

-The Yamuna cannot become fit for bathing in the absence of a minimum environmental flow in the river, the Delhi government has said in a report submitted in the Union Jal Shakti Ministry.
+The Yamuna cannot become fit for bathing in the absence of a minimum environment flow in the river, the Delhi government has said in a report submitted to the Union Jal Shakti Ministry.

 ''Minimum environmental flow for the dilution of the polluted water in the Yamuna in Delhi is required to meet the desired water quality levels in the river for bathing purpose i.e. BOD<3 mg/l and DO>5 mg/l,'' the report read.